 Prepping the new fireplace makeover

-First thing, we started by cleaning the brick with soap and water to remove the dust and soot.
+The first thing we did to prep for our DIY painted brick fireplace was cleaning the brick with soap and water to remove the dust and soot.
 Next, we taped off around the area using blue painter’s tape.
 I also recommend laying down plastic sheeting to protect your flooring.

 As mentioned before, we primed it first since we were going over a dark brick with white paint.
 Here’s the top of the fireplace with one coat of primer: